-Our Sub-Adviser identifies and originates the majority of our investment opportunities.
-Each investment opportunity is first evaluated by the Sub-Adviser for suitability for our portfolio.
-Our Sub-Adviser performs due diligence procedures, and provides to our Adviser due diligence information with respect to the investment.
+We expect a substantial majority of our investment opportunities to be identified and originated by the Sub-Adviser.
+Each investment opportunity is first evaluated by the Sub-Adviser for suitability for our portfolio, and the Sub-Adviser performs, or causes to be performed, due diligence procedures, and provides to our Adviser due diligence information with respect to the investment.
 The Sub-Adviser recommends investments to our Adviser, whose investment committee independently evaluates the investment considering, among other things, the analysis, due diligence information and recommendation provided by the Sub-Adviser.
 In addition, the Sub-Adviser monitors our investment portfolio on an ongoing basis and makes recommendations regarding ongoing portfolio management.
 The Adviser makes all decisions to acquire, hold or sell investments for us except those decisions reserved for our board of directors.